mcjkurz/easylang/README.md

 cp .env.example .env
 ```

-Edit `.env` with any OpenAI-compatible endpoint and models:
+Edit `.env` with your API credentials and models:

 ```
 API_KEY=your_api_key_here